Third-Party Data Breaches: What You Need to Know

 Log4J Vulnerability

-Even though a patch was released by Apache within days, many organizations are reliant on third, fourth, and Nth parties that may have neglected to quickly patch, or been unaware that they were affected.
+Even though a patch was released by Apache within days, many organizations are reliant on third, fourth, and Nth parties that may have neglected to patch quickly or been unaware that they were affected.
 Prevalent put together a list of 8 questions to ask third parties to reduce the risks of being affected by a third-party data breach enabled by Log4J.

 Kaseya Ransomware Supply Chain Attack

 Remote Monitoring & Management software attacks have become a primary concern for many IT teams and Managed Services Providers.
 On July 2, 2021, Kaseya announced that attackers had taken advantage of a vulnerability in the company's VSA software to stage a ransomware attack against Kaseya’s customers.
-Dozens of IT service providers and hundreds of downstream customers were affected resulting in millions of dollars worth of damages.
+Dozens of IT service providers and hundreds of downstream customers were affected, resulting in millions of dollars worth of damages.

 Like the SolarWinds Orion breach and other recent third-party cyber security incidents, this is another example of the potential exponential impact of supply chain attacks on the extended supply chain.